 Understandably, our residents have questions about COVID-19 vaccines and getting on a list to receive one.
 The City of Arvada is not a distributor of the vaccine; however, we are supporting residents by guiding them to the authoritative sources for vaccine distribution.
-Please note: State and local public health agencies are encouraging residents to make an appointment now if possible, but it may take several weeks to get the vaccine because supply is very limited.
-The rate at which providers are able to vaccinate Coloradans aged 65+ depends on the federal supply of vaccines.
+Please note: State and local public health agencies are encouraging residents to register for a waitlist or make an appointment now if possible, but it may take several weeks to get the vaccine because supply is still limited.

 Colorado Department of Public Health (CDPHE)

 CDPHE is the central resource for information about the COVID-19 vaccine from a statewide perspective.
 Their website is updated regularly with new information from CDPHE and the Governor’s Office.
 The Vaccine for Coloradans webpage details the State’s phased approach to vaccine distribution.
-View an overview of the vaccine distribution phases below with the estimated start date.
-Individuals currently eligible for vaccination at this time are in bold.
+Beginning April 2, 2021, all Coloradans age 16 and older are eligible to receive a COVID-19 vaccine.

 CDPHE hosts a list of vaccine providers if you are in a group that is currently eligible.
 Each provider has a webpage and phone number that are available to sign up.
 The providers are listed by county alphabetically.
 You will see vaccine providers in Adams County at the top of the list.
 Continue scrolling down the page to view vaccine providers in Jefferson County.